bharatsonwane/team-orbit/frontend/src/config/README.md

 # Config Directory

-This directory contains configuration files for the Lokvani frontend application.
+This directory contains configuration files for the TeamOrbit frontend application.

 ## 📁 Structure